saucelabs/real-device-api/README.md

 ## Sauce Lab's Hosted Appium Server

-Run your tests faster and more efficiently by controlling the device session yourself.
-Our OpenAPI-driven approach allows you to reserve a device **once** and run your entire test suite against it.
+Unlock massive **efficiency** gains by running your entire Appium test suite in a single, persistent session.
+Our OpenAPI-driven approach lets you reserve a device **once** and run tests back-to-back, cutting out repetitive setup and wait times.

-For a quick start, please follow **[our guide on using Sauce Lab's Hosted Appium Server](./SAUCE_LABS_HOSTED_APPIUM.md)**.
+For a quick start, please see **[Faster, Smarter Appium Testing with OpenAPI Sessions.](./SAUCE_LABS_HOSTED_APPIUM.md)**.